 On November 6, President Reagan and Vice President George Bush defeated the Mondale-Ferraro ticket in the greatest Republican landslide in U.S. history.
 The Republicans carried every state but Minnesota—Mondale’s home state.

 Ferraro left Congress in 1985.
 In 1992 and 1998, she made unsuccessful bids for a U.S. Senate seat.
 During President Bill Clinton’s administration, she was a permanent member on the United Nations Commission on Human Rights.
 She died in 2011, at age 75.
+In 2021, Kamala Harris was sworn in as the first female vice president.

 READ MORE: Women's History Milestones: A Timeline